liquidgolf-cmd/homerun_strategy_lab/README.md

-# Homeruns Strategy Lab - MVP
+# Homerun Strategy Lab - MVP

-A simplified MVP version of the Homeruns Strategy Lab online course featuring **Module 0: Current Reality** only.
+A simplified MVP version of the Homerun Strategy Lab online course featuring **Module 0: Current Reality** only.
 Built with Vercel serverless functions for easy deployment.

 ## Features (MVP)